z4roc/anicine_flutter/README.md

 # AniCineHome

-Small educational project for writing TV and Mobile Apps
+Small educational project used to practice writing TV and mobile apps with flutter

 Based on https://github.com/itzzzme/anime-api, you need to host it yourself.
 Only provides existing data to a frontend